Large deviations of SLE(0+) variants in the capacity parameterization: Some comments on Remark

-Increasing the value of $k_0$ if needed yields the bound~\eqref{eq:HL_bound} and concludes the proof. \end{proof}
+Increasing the value of $j_0$ if needed yields the bound~\eqref{eq:HL_bound} and concludes the proof. \end{proof}

-\Cref{thm:compact-sets} gives exponential tightness of the chordal measures $(\cHmeasure[1]{\kappa})_{\kappa > 0}$ in $\Hpathscl[1]$.
-To treat the radial case, we will have to improve the exponential tightness to hold in the space $\Hpaths[1]$ of \emph{simple curves} (since conformal concatenation of curves is a continuous operation only for simple curves, cf.~\Cref{rem:convergence-of-concatenations}, and we will use this to derive the radial exponential tightness from the chordal case).
+\Cref{thm:compact-sets} gives exponential tightness of the chordal measures $(\cHmeasure[1]{\kappa})_{\kappa > 0}$ in $\Hpathscl[1]$, which would already imply a version of \Cref{thm:radial-LDP-finite} in the chordal case.
+To treat the radial case, we will have to improve the exponential tightness to hold in the space $\Hpaths[1]$ of \emph{simple curves} (since conformal concatenation of curves is a continuous operation only for simple curves, cf.~\Cref{rem:convergence-of-concatenations} in \Cref{app:conformal concatenation}, and we will use this to derive the radial exponential tightness from the chordal case).
 We establish this by intersecting the closed set $H(\vec n) \cap L(\vec n) \subset \funs{1]}$ with another closed set $X \subset \funs{1]}$, constructed in \Cref{sec:proof-of-exponentially-tight-function-set}.

 \begin{restatable}{lem}{tightFunctionset} For each $M \in [0,\infty)$, there exists a closed set $X = X(M) \subset \funs{1]}$ such~that

 and such that if the hulls $(\cLoewnerTransform[t](\lambda|_{[0,t]}))_{t \in [0,1]}$ for $\lambda \in X$ are generated by a curve $\gamma$, then $\gamma \in \Hpaths[1]$, i.e., the curve $\gamma$ is simple: injective in $\overline{\bH}$ and only touches $\bR$ at its starting point. \end{restatable}